EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

 ----------------

 Let's enable 1 validator.
-Check the consensus Layer previously chosen as some config files and services depend on it (and again, make sure that EL+CL are in sync),
+Check the consensus Layer previously chosen as some config files and services depend on it (and again, make sure that EL+CL are in sync).

+Clients give insightfull info about syncing status.
+Check the logs for errors and the last block number for both EL and CL (you can compare them with the ones displayed on the Kiln explorer:

 Lighthouse
 ~~~~~~~~~~